Code-Institute-Submissions/Portfolio-Project-3/README.md

 ## Francisco Sabino - Personal Portfolio

 - This page was designed with the purpose of attacting job opportunities.
-It is part of my milestones 2 (MLS 2) for my developer course at the Code Institute.
+It is part of my milestone 2 (MLS 2) for my developer course at the Code Institute.
 The main idea with this page is to make it a hub for my future projects and work, so recruiters and potential employers can easily reach out.

-## Visitors can

-- Submit a form directly from the website's contact form at the bottom of the page.
-The form is validated using Javascript, and sent using EmailJS.
-Once that is completed they receive an alert message letting them know their message has been sent sucessfully.

-- Have access to Milestones, future and current projects.

 [View the live project here](https://fdasabino.github.io/Portfolio-Project/)